shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/mediated-bid-service.md

 # Mediated bid service

 > [!NOTE]
-> Only available to Monetize Ad Server customers.
+> Only available to Microsoft Monetize Ad Server customers.

 This service is used to create and view mediated bids.
 Mediated bids are an abstraction over a particular line item, campaign, and creative combination that we've created to represent demand from mediated networks in our auction.